 Competency Based Interview Questions

-An essential aspect of any interview is the STAR method - click here to find out more.
+An essential aspect of any competency based interview is the STAR method - click here to find out more.

-Competency Based Interviewing is an interviewing technique based on the premise that past performance is an excellent indicator of future performance.
-Competency based questions are employed in order to make the interview process as standard and as fair as possible for each candidate.
-It is a technique which is being used increasingly in large organisations where many managers may be interviewing for the same type of position.
+Competency based interviewing is an technique based on the premise that past performance is an excellent indicator of future performance.
+A special style of question is employed in order to make the interview process as standard and as fair as possible for each candidate.
+These questions seek to ask you about a challenge you've had in the past and how you dealt with it in an attempt to determine how well you'd fit into the employer's workplace.
+Competency based interview questions are being used increasingly in large organisations where many managers may be interviewing for the same type of position.

 Examples of core competencies required in many jobs are: